 - Use an automated testimonial request software

 - Offer an incentive to employees who collect the most reviews

 - Send an SMS survey

 Customers read a minimum of ten reviews before feeling confident about making a purchase.
 Try getting up to ten quality reviews as a short-term goal.
 This will both improve your audience’s trust and boost your scientific website’s SEO results – particularly if the review mentions the specific product or service you provided.

-Partner with a Life Sciences Marketing Agency
+Partner with a Life Sciences Growth Agency

-Our team of experienced digital marketers has worked with businesses in the healthcare, biotech and medical device industries for 15+ years.
-Our knowledge of scientific marketing strategies runs deep and we’re passionate about helping your business achieve sustainable growth.
+Our team of experienced growth marketers has worked with businesses in the healthcare, biotech and medical device industries for 15+ years.
+Our knowledge of scientific growth marketing strategies runs deep and we’re passionate about helping your business achieve sustainable growth.
 Ready to start a conversation?
 Reach out to Creative MMS today to learn more about how we can work together.
 We can’t wait to hear from you!